• Oct 16, 2024

 • From Australia/New Zealand: Travelers from Australia and New Zealand can expect to pay around USD 700 to $1300 depending on the month of visit.

 • From Asia or nearby countries: If you are flying from nearby countries flight costs are typically low compared to others.
-It can cost around $100 to $300 USD for a round trip.
+It can cost around $100 to USD 300 for a round trip.

 Though flights to Nepal can be expensive, being flexible with dates, booking in advance, and choosing the right airlines will help travelers decrease their overall expenses.
-After you arrive in Nepal, food, accommodation, transportation are relatively affordable.
+After you arrive in Nepal, food, accommodation, and transportation are relatively affordable.

 7. Food and Water Safety: